Southern Yakutia (Sakha)

 involving his pioneer forefathers who founded the surrounding Volga

-became the Russian empire in the east.
+became the Russian Empire in the east.

 How he loved Astrakhan, the largest